fishcute/BotaniaImproved/README.md

 # Botania Improved

-**Important Note**: This resource pack still contains original textures from Botania (Since resource pack is WIP).
-All credit for unoriginal textures goes to the [Violet Moon Team](https://github.com/VazkiiMods).
+**Important Note**: This resource pack still contains original assets from Botania (Since resource pack is WIP).
+All credit for unoriginal assets goes to the [Violet Moon Team](https://github.com/VazkiiMods).
 Additionally, if you do not know what Botania is, please check it out [here](https://www.curseforge.com/minecraft/mc-mods/botania).

 Botania Improved (Temporary name) is a project where I am attempting to improve/modernize Botania's textures and style.
 A lot of things are WIP, and subject to change.
 If you feel that something is off, feel free to make an issue/suggestion.
 As of right now, I am working on items/armor textures.
 Blocks will come next.